NijiDigital/phpstan-rules/README.md

                 blacklistedQueries:
                     '/DROP\s+TABLE\s+/im': 'Dropping tables is not allowed'
                     '/ALTER\s+TABLE\s+.+\s+DROP\s+COLUMN/im': 'Dropping columns breaks backward compatibility'
-                # Custom annotation tag to mark operations as safe
-                # Make sure to escape @ characters
-                safeMigrationTag: '@@my-safe-migration'
 ```

 **Available options:**
 - `blacklistedQueries`: Array of regex patterns (as keys) with their corresponding error messages (as values).
 If not specified, uses default patterns for common unsafe operations.
-- `safeMigrationTag`: The annotation tag used to mark operations as intentionally safe.
-Defaults to `@safe-migration`.

 ### `DoctrineMigrationsDescription`